TNTurnerLab/Hare/README.md

 #### Tychele N. Turner, Ph.D., Lab

-A de novo variant caller leveraging Parabricks GPU accelerated variant calling.
-This is an updated version of the [workflow described in Ng et al. 2022.](https://doi.org/10.1002/humu.24455).
-The original code of the workflow can be [found here.](https://github.com/TNTurnerLab/GPU_accelerated_de_novo_workflow)  This version has been tested with the output from Parabricks v.3.0.0 as well as the now free version of [Parabricks v4.0.0.0-1](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html).
+Hare is a *de novo* variant caller leveraging the power of Parabricks GPU accelerated variant calling.
+This is an updated version of the [workflow described in Ng et al. 2022.](https://doi.org/10.1002/humu.24455)  The original code of the workflow can be [found here.](https://github.com/TNTurnerLab/GPU_accelerated_de_novo_workflow)  This version has been tested with the output from Parabricks v.3.0.0, as well as, the now free version of [Parabricks v4.0.0.0-1](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html).
+You can find dependancies and instructions on how to run Parabricks [here.](https://docs.nvidia.com/clara/parabricks/4.0.0/GettingStarted.html)

 # How to Run
 ## Input

-Two main inputs:
+Three main inputs:
-1) The two input for this workflow are the output g.vcf files from Parabricks accelerated from GATK and DeepVariant.
+1)  Output g.vcf files from GATK and DeepVariant.
 2)  A comma delimited text file, with one trio per line, with sample IDs formatted in the following way:  Father,Mother,Child

-If you would like to download the RepeatMasker files, please use the following links:
+3)  The reference genome .fasta used when running GATK and DeepVariant

+This workflow also makes use of specific RepeatMasker files, links to which can be found below.

 #### Centromeres
 ```